SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 in |bracket notation| for which the efficiencies refers to as well as reference to the original data source and some additional information.
+As in the Upper Limit case, the simplified model is assumed to contain neutral BSM final states (MET signature).
+For non-MET final states the  finalState field must list the :ref:`final state signatures <final stateOdd>`.
 The second block of data contains the efficiencies as a function of the BSM masses:

 .. literalinclude:: /literals/T2.txt